 Does your AI have an HR system?
 Seven stages.
 One runtime.
 Every existing vendor covers one.

 Every human organization has a seven-stage lifecycle for managing employees.
 You interview, onboard, watch during probation, evaluate performance, promote when trust is earned, discipline when behavior wavers, and offboard when the relationship ends.
-Aegis implements the same seven stages for AI agents, in code, in production, in real time.
-Each stage maps to a specific capability.
-The capabilities compose into a single runtime.
-The runtime is the product.
+Aegis is building the same seven stages for AI agents as a single runtime.
+Each stage maps to a specific capability that composes into one enforcement layer.

 The seven stages of hiring an AI agent